softeng-feup/open-cx-mr-simba/README.md

 ![Component Diagram](docs/ComponentDiagramImage.png)

 ### Physical architecture
 The physical structure of our solutions is very straightforward.
 The AMA app will be installed in the user's smarthphone.
-The app requests the json that contains the conferences info from the server.
-After it parses the json, it will store it's information in an SQLite database.
-The server also holds information about user sessions that it may supply to the user upon request.
-Tha app also communicates with beacons as discussed in previously (location-driver notifications).
+The app requests the JSON that contains the conference's info from the server, when its launched for the first time.
+After it parses the JSON, it will store its information in an SQLite database.
+The app also communicates with beacons as discussed previously ("Session Search" feature).
 Currently we have microbits serving as Eddystone Beacons.

 ![Deployment Diagram](docs/Deployment_diagram.jpg)

 For this project the main discussion was about what environment/programming language to use to build the mobile app.
 The two choices were Flutter and React Native.
-Although React Native has been around for longer than Flutter and, as such, the support for the language is big, we chose Flutter because it was very easy to learn as it is very well documented, very powerfull(has built in widgets tailored to every need) and because it is advantegeous to learn a language that might be popular in the future.
+Although React Native has been around for longer than Flutter and, as such, the support for the language is big, we chose Flutter because it was very easy to learn as it is very well documented, very powerfull (has built in widgets tailored to every need) and because it is advantegeous to learn a language that might be popular in the future.

 For the database technology we chose SQLite because of it's small computational needs and for it's simplicity (which is more than enough for the needed task).
 Finally, for our bluetooth technology we chose to use the Eddystone protocol because it eliminates the need to pair with the beacon and , as such, enables a dynamic scan as the user moves arround the event-space.

 ### Prototype

+In the **initial prototype iteration**, not much of the application was done, in terms of user stories.
+The main focus was arround what tecnologies and programming languages were going to be used to develop the app, and the final answer ended up being **Flutter**.

+It was also discussed, in a general and light way, what would be the **main logical architecture** of the application, and also what **external devices** were going to be used alongside the smartphone, which led to the inclusion of the **bluetooth beacons** in our project.

+In terms of the actual application, a very initial **prototype of the main page** was implemented, showcasing buttons to select each of the conference's days.

+### [inserir imagem do prototipo aqui]

+## Implementation

+##### In this section, we opted to give a brief description about what was done in each of the following iterations.

+#### Iteration #1:

 In iteration #1, we spent a considerable amount of time learning about Flutter.
-Despite this, in order to start seeing results and verify our bet on the technologiws we chose, we quickly started implementing the basis of the app to deal with our most important user stories.
+Despite this, in order to start seeing results and verify our bet on the technologies we chose, we quickly started implementing the basis of the app to deal with our most important user stories.

-Our first prototype consists essentially of the barebone of the agenda part of the app, and it allows the user to consult conference sessions by day and save the favourites in a personalized list.
+Our **first real prototype of the app** consists essentially of the barebone of the agenda part of the app, and it allows the user to consult conference sessions by day and save the favourites in a personalized list.

-The implemented user stories were #1 and #2.
+The **implemented user stories were #1 and #2**.
 These stories are closely related and were implemented by having a button in the main screen for each day of the conference, allowing the user to navigate to a screen where his favourite sessions for that given day are shown (user story #2).
 In this screen, by pressing the ADD button, the attendee can consult information about all of the sessions for that day (user story #1), and add the ones that interest him the most to his personal schedule.

-In iteration #2 the goal is to start developing the BLE(Bluetooth Low Energy) module and to continue the scheduling section.
-In the following iteration the architectural and design aspects of the product will be defined in detail.

-#### Images of prototype for iteration #1
+#### Images for iteration #1

 ![Iteration 1 Prototype - 1a](docs/i1_proto_1.jpg)
 ![Iteration 2 Prototype - 1b](docs/i1_proto_2.jpg)